kiramclean/notes/talks/software_for_the_internet.md

 # [fit] **>** OTP

-^ All of these concurrency abstractions, plus tons of other things, make up the Open Telecom Platform.
+^ - All of these concurrency abstractions, plus tons of other things, make up the Open Telecom Platform.
+It's a bunch of generic behaviours built on top of processes that allow you to handle all these things with processes.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

-> New Possibilities for the Web
+> An Alternative Approach for Web Developers

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---